-Back in March, the credit rating agency Equifax Canada found that non-mortgage debt (credit cards, loans, lines of credit) was $23,800 at the end of 2019.
+Back in March, the credit rating agency Equifax Canada found that non-mortgage debt (credit cards, loans, lines of credit) amounted to $23,800 at the end of 2019.

-Despite this, a Bank of Canada survey taken in 2019, 70 percent of Canadians pay off their balance in full every month.
+Despite this, a Bank of Canada survey taken in 2019 stated that, 70 percent of Canadians pay off their balance in full every month.

 Credit card as a financial tool